meta-llama/llama-recipes/recipes/quickstart/finetuning/finetune_vision_model.md

 For more details about the finetuning configurations, please read the [finetuning readme](./README.md).

+For more details about local inference with the fine-tuned checkpoint, please read [Inference with FSDP checkpoints section](https://github.com/meta-llama/llama-recipes/tree/main/recipes/quickstart/inference/local_inference#inference-with-fsdp-checkpoints) to learn how to convert the FSDP weights into a consolidated Hugging Face formated model for local inference.

 ### How to use a custom dataset to fine-tune vision model

 In order to use a custom dataset, please follow the steps below: